css-ch/alfons/README.md

 docker run -p 8080:8080 alfons:latest
 ```

-## Deploying using Kubernetes
+### Deploying using Kubernetes

 We assume here that you have the Kubernetes cluster from Docker Desktop running (can be enabled in the settings).

-First build the Docker image for your application.
-You then need to make the Docker image available to you cluster.
+First build the [Docker image](#deploying-using-docker) for your application.
+You then need to make the Docker image available to your cluster.
 With Docker Desktop Kubernetes, this happens automatically.
 With Minikube, you can run `eval $(minikube docker-env)` and then build the image to make it available.
 For other clusters, you need to publish to a Docker repository or check the documentation for the cluster.

 The included `kubernetes.yaml` sets up a deployment with 2 pods (server instances) and a load balancer service.
 You can deploy the application on a Kubernetes cluster using